Orgueil (meteorite)

 Orgueil is a scientifically important carbonaceous chondrite meteorite that fell in southwestern France in 1864.

 History

 The Orgueil meteorite fell on May 14, 1864, a few minutes after 20:00 local time, near Orgueil in southern France.
 About 20 stones fell over an area of 5-10 square kilometres.
 A specimen of the meteorite was analyzed that same year by François Stanislaus Clöez, professor of chemistry at the Musée d'Histoire Naturelle, who focused on the organic matter found in this meteorite.
-He wrote that it contained carbon, hydrogen, and oxygen, and its composition was very similar to peat from the Somme valley or to the lignite of Ringkohl near Kassel.
+He wrote that it contained carbon, hydrogen, and oxygen, in ratios similar to peat from the Somme valley or to the lignite of Ringkohl near Kassel.
 An intense scientific discussion ensued, continuing into the 1870s, as to whether the organic matter might have a biological origin.

 Curation and Distribution

 Orgueil specimens are in curation by bodies around the world.
 Given the large mass, samples are in circulation for nondestructive (and with sufficient justification, destructive) study and test.